fdmsantos/aws-twitter-data-analytics/README.md

 The result is sent to a kinesis Data stream consumed by a lambda.
 The lambda sent a notifications via SNS.
 This application uses another stream to control if team is allowed to do tampering.
 The source of this stream is dynamodb kinesis stream.
 This application also uses Dynamodb Table to reference data.
+The Late data is sent to an S3 Bucket, and all tweets also are sent to another S3 data to archive.

 ![Notification](NbaTamperingEmail.png)